 - Make use of right color combinations that intrigues viewers

-- Choose shades and colors that appeals to your target audience
+- Choose shades and colors that appeal to your target audience

 Finding useful techniques is the only solution to draw your viewer’s attention long enough to sell your idea successfully.
 By following the quick color theory guide in this post, you’ll get new opportunities to design alluring graphics that intrigues your audience…

 You’ll be able to generate maximum clicks and conversions.
-And eventually have a solid brand presence that stands out with huge following.
-What color hacks have you applied in your design to attract viewer’s to click?
-Let’s us know in comments how helpful you find the above resource.
+And eventually, they have a solid brand presence that stands out with the huge following.
+What color hacks have you applied in your design to attract viewers to click?
+Let us know in comments how helpful you find the above resource.